BreezeGH/dfexpcalc/README.md

 The only reason this is on Github is because I'm too lazy to turn it into a website, no matter how easy it might be.

-If you're too lazy to use the .py file, here's a link to a hastebin of the entire code: https://www.toptal.com/developers/hastebin/cuxuqelica.apache
+If you're too lazy to use the .py file, you can find the hastebin for the text in the Releases and find a compiler.

 If you're still too lazy to find any of the thousands of compilers sitting around on the Internet to copy and paste that code into: https://www.online-python.com/